commitsto/commits.to/README.md

 ## Late Penalties

 The function we're using for late penalties is below.
-The idea is to have
+The idea is to have your reliability decrease strictly monotonically the moment the deadline hits, with sudden drops when you're a minute, an hour, a day, etc, late.
+(More on the rationale for that in lib/latepenalty.js.)
+The following shows the rem

 [![Late penalty function](https://cdn.glitch.com/ff974d2d-e212-470e-8587-f065205350d0%2Flate-penalty.png?1507416292319 "Click for bigger version")](https://cdn.glitch.com/ff974d2d-e212-470e-8587-f065205350d0%2Flate-penalty.png)

 ## Creation on GET?